| Artworks, Published Work,

 Kazoo 3D PLC, (which later merged with ZOO Digital Group PLC)

 in Sheffield, Great Britain, in a variety of roles in the 3D content sector.
 I worked on the Kazoo software team for three years as 3D Content Supervisor, producing and commissioning a vast library of thousands of 3D models and characters.
+I defined standards for modellers, both freelance and in-house, supervised

 overall model production, and I also built a large proportion of the 3D model library